 Note: The University of Washington Graduate School is phasing out usage of IELTS.
 IELTS with a test session date after November 1, 2016 will not be accepted.

 - Resume/Curriculum Vitae: Your resume/CV should summarize your educational background, including institutions and degrees earned.
 It should also include a summary of academic positions held (e.g. Teaching Assistantships), awards and fellowships, academic publications, and any shows of your work.

 - GRE (Graduate Record Exam): GRE exam scores, which in and of themselves will not make or break an application, are an important factor in your application evaluation.
 Applicants to the Art History MA + PhD programs are required to report official scores using the UW Institution Code: 4854; Department Code 2301.
 The application will also prompt you to self-report your test scores.
 If you have not yet taken the test, please enter the test date on the form.
+Official scores must be received by the application deadline.
 See the GRE web site for more details.
 GRE scores must arrive in Art History by January 15.

 - Personal Statement: This statement should clearly articulate your goals and the extent to which the program to which you are applying can be expected to prepare you for those objectives.
 The statement should also describe your background and experience in Art History or an allied discipline as well as preparation for advanced work in the field to which you are applying.